thomasgalliker/CameraScanner.Maui/README.md

 ### Download and Install CameraScanner.Maui
-This library is available on NuGet: https://www.nuget.org/packages/CameraScanner.Maui Use the following command to install Plugin.FirebasePushNotifications using NuGet package manager console:
+This library is available on NuGet: https://www.nuget.org/packages/CameraScanner.Maui Use the following command to install CameraScanner.Maui using NuGet package manager console:

     PM> Install-Package CameraScanner.Maui